 - Two supervised study programmes (Advanced Study Options), each assessed by a 5,000 word essay.

 - A skills programme (assessed by two short bibliographical exercises), which normally includes:

 - Library induction / Electronic Resources in French Studies

-- Giving Oral Presentations and Using PowerPoint
+- Giving Oral Presentations and Using PowerPoint and other presentation tools

 - Writing a Literature Review